Where Some Ideas Are Stranger Than Others...

 She watched the paramedics curiously.
 They were seriously going crazy.
 They had cut apart her backpack to get it off of her, then they had her strapped to an orange coloured back board, with a mask over her nose and mouth.
 Now they were lifting her onto a gurney and rushing for the ambulance.
-Watching with an increasing sense of unease as they lifted the gurney into the ambulance, Anaketis wondered for the first time how she could be both on the gurney and watching herself being loaded into the ambulance.
+Watching with an increasing sense of unease as they lifted the gurney into the ambulance, Anaketis wondered for the first time how she could be confusingly both on the gurney and watching herself being loaded into the ambulance.
+Well, except, suddenly she could only see immediately around herself, but it felt like her eyes were shut.
 Wow.
 Must have been some whack on the head.

 One of the paramedics stayed in the back working on her while the other paramedic struggled to get them through traffic and to the hospital without putting them into their own accident.
-Anaketis sat quietly on the little bench on the opposite side of the ambulance, watching incuriously as the paramedic struggled to stabilize her condition.
-Her sense of unease was growing.
-How could she be sitting here like this?
-She gazed intently at her body on the gurney.
+Another person sat quietly on the little bench on the opposite side of the ambulance, watching incuriously as the paramedic struggled to stabilize her condition.
+Anaketis' sense of unease was growing.
+WHo the hell was that person, and how could there be room for them in here?
+She gazed intently at her body on the gurney, still feeling weirdly like her eyes were closed.
 Things looked pretty bad.
 She had bled a lot from a couple of places,a few of them courtesy of having her head go through the car door window.
-Her face was a mass of cuts and bruises, and her body was in an odd position.
+She could feel that her face was a mass of cuts and bruises, and her body was in an odd position.
 Then one of the machines the paramedics had hooked her up to started making a terrible racket, and before she knew it Anaketis had fallen backwards and out of the ambulance all together.

 Springing to her feet, Anaketis was astonished to discover she wasn't hurt.
 So she followed the ambulance into the hospital, and then the gurney with her body on it.
 The paramedics were struggling frantically on, and now there were medical staff swarming around her too.
 Until one person, evidently the doctor in charge, shouted for everyone to stop.
 "There's nothing else we can do.
 Call it."

 "Hey kid, come on.
 It's time to go."
-A strange woman stepped up behind her.
+The strange woman from the ambulance stepped up behind her.
 "You don't wanna see the other stuff, it's the sort of foolish thing Those Who Know An End insist on doing."
 Anaketis turned to look at her.
 The woman was very strange.
 Tall, taller than everybody else in the room, with amber-tinted crystalline eyes and dark hair.

 "I'm just a Guide, kid.
 Insofar as I want anything, it's to take you from this place to the Place Between."